The Queensland Building and Construction Commission

 - put into place appropriate credit management for amounts owing and taking reasonable steps for recovery of the amounts; or,

 - Make appropriate provision for Commonwealth and State taxation debts.

 To become a permitted individual can be a difficult task and requires informative and current legal advice.
 A person can seek an internal review of the QBCC’s finding, that they are an excluded individual or excluded company.
 The alternative to this approach is an application to QCAT for a ‘merits review’ of the QBCC’s decision.
 Some cases may even require an application to the Supreme Court of Queensland for a ‘judicial review’, which is authorised by the Judicial Review Act 1991 (Qld).

 A merits reviews through QCAT is taken to be from the point of view of the QBCC decision maker who then hears the matter on its merits based on the facts and evidences presented before making a final decision.
 A judicial review only considers the lawfulness of the decision and the decision making-process.

 This article has been provided as an insight into the complex issues surrounding QBCC decisions and is not intended to be all inclusive, or substituted for professional legal advice.
-If you have had your license cancelled or suspended, or have been deemed an excluded individual and are seeking to have the decision reviewed at QCAT, then you should seek legal advice.
+If you have had your license cancelled or suspended, or have been deemed an excluded individual and are seeking to have the decision reviewed at QCAT, then you should seek legal advice from construction lawyers in Brisbane.
 Our Director, Len Watt, has spent 25 years in the Building and Construction Industry and is an experienced and highly competent Building and Construction Law Practitioner.
 Contact our office today for a consultation.

 The Queensland Building and Construction Commission Act 1991 (Qld) s 3.